Grief and the Holidays: How to Cope and Even Celebrate

 Healing took time -- and it took help.

-I'm a certified grief coach, and I developed my Curating Grief framework to help people process grief in a creative, accessible way.
+I'm a certified grief coach, and I developed my Curating Grief framework to help people process grief and loss in a creative, accessible way.

 Get In Touch